Nbodypp/HOW_final/README.md

     problem source code is included.
   * dragforce : external velocity-dependent drag force slows down the particle
   * earthmoon : Sun's gravity is added in as an external force
+  * plummer : self-gravity of a plummer sphere

 ## Install